Isle of Skye MOT

-Breaks – We check your breaks to make sure they are performing propely.
+Brakes – We check your brakes to make sure they are performing propely.

 Seats and seatbelts – We’ll check to make sure your seatbelts latch and fasten securely and inspect for any damage that may affect safety and functionality.
 One way to check this yourself is to fasten your seatbelt then give the belt a sharp tug to make sure the belt locks as expected.

 Windscreen – Should the windscreen have any damage larger than 40mm within the whole wiper area, this will cause the MOT to fail.
 If there is damage wider than 10mm in front of or impairing the drivers central view this will also cause an MOT failure.

 Windscreen wipers – We’ll check to make sure your wipers clean the screen effectively along with washers that function correctly.

 Steering & Suspension – All steering and suspension components are checked.

 Horn – You can give the horn a quick blast – if it doesn’t work or isn’t loud enough this will need to be fixed before you can pass your MOT.